 Girija Subramaniam, CMD, New India Assurance Rakesh Jain, CEO, Reliance General Insurance,Satyajit Tripathy, member, Distribution, IRDAI , Naveen Chandra Jha, MD & CEO, SBI General Insurance, Abhilash Sridharan, Partner, McKinsey & Company at a panel discussion in Mumbai on the occasion of 24th Foundation Day of Insurance Brokers Association of India

-“ For covering missing middle, remuneration of insurance intermediaries should be moderated keeping mind the issue of affordability and the larger interest of insurance penetration in the country,” stressed Girija Subramanian,CMD, New India Assurance
+“ For covering missing middle, remuneration of insurance intermediaries should be moderated keeping in mind the issue of affordability and the larger interest of insurance penetration.
+The government also has to ensure some income for the insurance companies which are implementing its schemes as they are commercial entities,” stressed Girija Subramanian,CMD, New India Assurance

 Mumbai: Satyajit Tripathy, member, Distribution, IRDAI on Friday said the Indian insurance broking industry is seeing increasing interest from foreign investors and players in the segment should pull up their socks to ensure governance standards are high and business ethics are maintained.